-The Portuguese Joao Silva has confirmed his favorite role and won the Garmin Barcelona Triathlon after beating the Spanish Mario Mola in the final sprint, in the race held this Sunday in Barcelona.
+The Portuguese Joao Silva has confirmed his role as favorite and has won the Garmin Barcelona Triathlon after beating the Spanish in the final sprint Mario Mola, in the race held this Sunday in Barcelona.

-“It was a very nice race.
-I had a lot of fun », stated the winner after his first participation in the Barcelona triathlon and after a highly contested race between the great junior triathletes, in which the Portuguese finally managed to overcome Mario Mola, Junior world champion in 2009, and Fernando Alarza, champion in the same category in 2010.
+“It has been a very nice race.
+I have had a lot of fun”, said the winner after his first participation in the Barcelona triathlon and after a highly contested race among the great junior triathletes, in which the Portuguese finally managed to overcome Mario Mola, Junior world champion in 2009, already Fernando Alarza, champion in the same category in 2010.

-The Portuguese had clear competitors throughout the tour, both on the bicycle circuit and on the foot circuit, but it was in the latter when he managed to take first place in a time of 1:45:43, the same time than Mola and five seconds better than Fernando Alarza (1:45:48).
+Throughout the entire route, the Portuguese had clear competitors, both on the bicycle circuit and on the foot circuit, but it was in the latter that he managed to take first place in a time of 1:45:43, the same time than Mola and five seconds better than Fernando Alarza (1:45:48).
 The fourth classified was Francesc Godoy (1:47:26) and the fifth, Albert Parreño (1:47:59)